ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

 There are two types of assignments in this course:

-- **Open collaboration** assignments, for which you can talk to anyone else in the course, post snippets of code on Piazza, get lots of help from TAs, and generally come up with solutions collaboratively.
+- **Open collaboration** assignments, for which you can talk to anyone else in the course, post snippets of code online, get lots of help from TAs, and generally come up with solutions collaboratively.
 TAs will be happy to look at your code and suggest fixes, along with explaining them.
 There are a few
   restrictions: